How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Pro Tip

 Buying a phrase book in your target language is great for getting the basics nailed down.
 Pimsleur audio courses are also a big help.
-For example, I got a great start in Mandarin Chinese by listening to Pimsleur every day on my drive to work.
-Highly recommended.

 #6.
 Declutter your stuff (or prep it for shipping)

-Bringing too many possessions along can make your move more expensive and complicated.
 Living in a foreign country often means adapting to smaller living spaces and different lifestyles, so it’s essential to prioritize what’s truly important to you.

 Decluttering your possessions is also an opportunity to simplify your life and let go of things that no longer serve you.
 It can also be a cathartic process, allowing you to start your new life abroad with a fresh perspective and feeling lighter.

-This is what I’d do to declutter before moving to another country:
+Here’s how to declutter before moving to another country:

 1. Start early: Begin decluttering at least a few months before your move to give yourself enough time to sort through everything.